omichde/BOMTalk/README.md

 # Version

+**0.91**

+- block, degelegates and notifications are *not* mutually exclusive anymore

 **0.9:**

-- a new XCode build target creates an [appledoc](http://gentlebytes.com/appledoc/) documentation from the sources.
+- a new XCode build target creates an [appledoc](http://gentlebytes.com/appledoc/) documentation from the sources
 - documentation to illustrate BOMTalk in practice

 **0.8:**